openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 general, the CMS enables an administrator to:

 * Manage ownership of files hosted on YouTube.
-* Create multiple YouTube channels that are linked to your YouTube account.
+* :ref:`Create a YouTube channel<Create YouTube Channels>` that is linked to your YouTube account for each course.
+* :ref:`Grant management access<Add a Channel Manager>` to each YouTube channel to members of the corresponding course team.
 * Download reports and other analytics that measure views.

-Video administrators also work with members of the edX media team and course teams to distribute information and resolve questions about video files.
-A video administrator can complete these tasks.
+Video administrators also work with course teams and the edX media team to distribute information and resolve questions about video files.

-* :ref:`Create a YouTube channel<Create YouTube Channels>` for each course.

-* :ref:`Grant management access<Add a Channel Manager>` to each YouTube channel to members of the corresponding course team.

 EdX recommends that organizations identify specific individuals to be the video administrators for all of your courses.
 By working with the edX team